 All applicants who are offered admission receive automatic merit scholarship consideration.
-Students whose admission qualifications demonstrate a potential for superior academic performance in law school will receive scholarship notification with their acceptance letter from the Office of Admissions.
+Students whose admissions qualifications demonstrate a potential for superior academic performance in law school will receive scholarship notification with their acceptance from the Office of Admissions.
 The notification outlines the amount of the award and the criteria needed to maintain the merit scholarship or grant.
-Scholarships range in amount and may be renewed annually at 100 percent if the student's cumulative GPA is 2.5 or greater, as determined by the registrar.
-The number of scholarships awarded each year to entering students is based on the availability of institutional resources.
+Scholarships range in amount and are nonnegotiable.
+The number and amount of scholarships awarded each year to entering students is based on the availability of institutional resources.
+Details on specific scholarships can be found on our website.